darval/viewerator/README.md

 Viewerator is a console app which you can install in your /usr/local/bin directory and call when you ssh into your host.
 (It can be installed anywhere as it is stand alone app).

+The terminal you run it in must be at least 126x26 characters in size.
+No vt100's with 80x24 allowed. :)  If you have multiple cards, you can select the displayed card selected 1-n where n is the last card.
+This will only work for your first 9 cards.

 It is a work in progress and with all the normal caveats, use it and see if it is useful to you.